Azure-Samples/azure-search-openai-demo/docs/azd.md

 This repository includes both a GitHub Actions workflow and an Azure DevOps pipeline for continuous deployment with every push to `main`.
 The GitHub Actions workflow is the default, but you can switch to Azure DevOps if you prefer.

+More details are available in [Learn.com: Configure a pipeline and push updates](https://learn.microsoft.com/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=GitHub)

 ### GitHub actions

 After you have deployed the app once with `azd up`, you can enable continuous deployment with GitHub Actions.